don/BluetoothSerial/README.md

 ### Description

 Function `write` data to the serial port.
-Data must be a String.

 Data can be an ArrayBuffer, string, array of integers, or a Uint8Array.

 Internally string, integer array, and Uint8Array are converted to an ArrayBuffer.
 String conversion assume 8bit characters.